Fossil fuels kill, but hunger kills faster, Mantashe tells conference

 South Africa and China Articulate Principles for Global Development at United Nations

 Nigerian VP: Osinbajo “Climate Justice Must Include Ending Energy Poverty” Especially for Sub-Saharan Africa

 African Nations Desperately Need Energy for Economic Growth

 South African Activist Campaigns for Nuclear Energy For Africa: Essential for Industrialization

 Lawrence Freeman is a Political-Economic Analyst for Africa, who has been involved in economic development policies for Africa for over 30 years.
-He is the creator of the blog: lawrencefreemanafricaandtheworld.com.
+He is a teacher, writer, public speaker, and consultant on Africa.
+He is also the creator of the blog: lawrencefreemanafricaandtheworld.com.
 Mr. Freeman’s stated personal mission is; to eliminate poverty and hunger in Africa by applying the scientific economic principles of Alexander Hamilton